Second Year Milestones

 • Attend the Career Fair

 Our University-wide career fair in the fall is for ALL class years and ALL majors!
 Review the information you will receive prior to the fair and select 5 employers to speak with at the event.
-Use QUCC to research them in advance.
+Use Handshake to research them in advance.
 If you are actively seeking a spring or summer internship, plan to approach at least 10 employers!

 • Get LinkedIn